pixel image

 Welcome to the home page of Dr. Yongqun "Oliver" He's laboratory research group at the University of Michigan Medical School, Ann Arbor, MI, USA!

-Our group has now focused on computational medicine and bioinformatics research, with primary research interests in the areas of microbiology, vaccinology, nephrology, ontology, literature mining, and machine learning.
-Our primary scientific research domains are microbiology, vaccinology, and nephrology.
-Our primary technical research domains are ontology, semantic web, literature mining, and machine learning.
-These technical domains are all closely related to artificial intelligence (AI), so we do AI research!
+Our group has now focused on Bioinformatics and AI research.
+Our primary scientific research domains are microbiology, vaccinology, nephrology, and comparative medicine.
+Our primary technical research is artificial intelligence (AI), with a focus on ontology, semantic web, literature mining, and machine learning.
 We are also interested in applying our technologies to other interesting areas as well.

 A brief introduction of our research is provided below:

-(1) Development and applications of community-based ontologies.
+(1) Development and applications of community-based ontologies and ontology tools.
 Ontologies have emerged to become critical to biomedical data and knowledge integration, sharing and validation, as well as new knowledge discovery.
-A major field of AI is knowledge representation and reasoning (KR², KR&R), for which ontology is a part of the story and critical.
+A major field of AI is knowledge representation and reasoning (KR², KR&R), and ontology is a major part of KR&R.

 As a major social activity, Oliver hosted and co-chaired the 2022 International Conference on Biomedical Ontology (ICBO-2022) in September 2022 at the University of Michigan, Ann Arbor, MI, USA.

-We study host-pathogen interactions.
-We developed PHIDIAS, the most comprehesenive host-pathogen interaction database focusing on human and animal pathogens.
+To better study host-pathogen interactions, we developed PHIDIAS, the most comprehesenive host-pathogen interaction database focusing on human and animal pathogens.
 As part of PHIDIAS, we have developed Victors, a comprehensive knowledge base of more than 3,000 virulence factors in >120 human and animal pathogens.
 We have also developed an Ontology of Host-Pathogen Interactions (OHPI) to logically represent the virulence factors and their interactions with the hosts.

-(4) Systematic ontology and bioinformatics analysis of biological interaction networks.
+(5) Systematic modeling and analysis of biological interaction networks

 We hypothesized that ontology supports literature mining and analysis of biological interaction networks.
 As a result, we developed the Interaction Network Ontology (INO) and applied it to enhance literature mining performance.
 We are also collaborating with our collaborators, including Drs.
-Junguk Hur and Arzugan Özgür, to apply ontology for more advanced literature mining.
+Junguk Hur, Arzugan Özgür, and Dr. Cui Tao, to apply ontology for more advanced literature mining.

 Bayesian network (BN) can model linear, nonlinear, combinatorial, and stochastic relationships among variables across multiple levels of biological organizations.
 We have developed new BN algorithms and tools for analysis of gene interaction networks using high throughput gene expression data.

 Dr. Oliver He has strong backgrounds in wet-lab microbiology and immunology research.
 In his M.S. wet-lab research (1993-1996), he developed a new ELISA method, applied the method for epidemiological survey of avian reticuloendotheliosis virus (REV, a RNA virus) outbreak in China, and for the first time found its wide existance in North China.
-His Ph.D. thesis research (advisor: Dr. Gerhardt G. Schurig) focused on vaccine development and immune mechanism against brucellosis, a zoonotic bacterial disease caused by Brucella.
+His Ph.D. thesis research focused on vaccine development and immune mechanism against brucellosis.
 After Dr. He joined the University of Michigan in 2005, we continued the Brucella vaccine research in He lab.
 One major finding out of our wet-lab studies is the identification of a unique caspase-2-mediated proinflammatory cell death mechanism, which was first observed in our laboratory in macrophages infected with Brucella cattle vaccine RB51 and other rough Brucella strains (but not virulent wild type Brucella strains) (References: He et al, 2006, Chen and He, 2009, Chen et al, 2011, Li and He, 2012, Bronner et al, 2013, and Bronner et al, 2015).
 Our research has also made Brucella a good model system to study caspase-2 related roles and pathways.

 More details about our projects can be found here.